ndd21/PHYS281/docs/index.md

 interpreted language rather than a compiled language.
 This means that you write a code that is then interpreted and run line-by-line.
-In a compiled language, such as [C](https://en.wikipedia.org/wiki/C_(programming_language)), the code you write has to be compiled by a different programme to produce an executable file (basically one written in a more primitive machine language), that you then run.
+In a compiled language, such as [C](https://en.wikipedia.org/wiki/C_(programming_language)), the code you write has to be compiled by a different program to produce an executable file (basically one written in a more primitive machine language), that you then run.

 Interpreted languages are often slightly slower at certain tasks than compiled languages, but have